PostgreSQL Source Code git master

 bool brininsert (Relation idxRel, Datum *values, bool *nulls, ItemPointer heaptid, Relation heapRel, IndexUniqueCheck checkUnique, bool indexUnchanged, struct IndexInfo *indexInfo)

-void brininsertcleanup (struct IndexInfo *indexInfo)
+void brininsertcleanup (Relation index, struct IndexInfo *indexInfo)

 IndexScanDesc brinbeginscan (Relation r, int nkeys, int norderbys)